catacgc/tree-search-docs/content/Indexed Information.md

-# How it works

-This plugin adds another layer to this Obsidian's linking system, namely hierarchical linking of List Nodes & Pages in the vault.

 ## Graph Nodes

-Even if the plugin is called  , the underlying data structure is a directed graph.
+The underlying data structure for the plugin is a directed graph.

 Nodes tracked by this plugin are:
 - All vault notes